cyan2k/llama.cpp/README.md

 cmake -B build -DGGML_CUDA=ON
 ```

-If this doesn't work try this, and replace the path with your CUDO toolkit path
+If this doesn't work try this, and replace the path with your CUDA toolkit path

 ```
 $env:GGML_CUDA='1'